TriumphLLC/Blend4Web/deploy/doc/en/_sources/stereo_rendering.txt

 Activation
 ----------

 To use HMD stereo rendering, you need to install Oculus's `runtime utility <https://developer.oculus.com/downloads/>`_.
-Windows and MacOS versions can be found on the Oculus web site in binary format, while Linux version should be compiled from the source code.
+Windows and MacOS versions can be found on the Oculus website in binary format, while Linux version should be compiled from the source code.

 For now, the HMD is supported by the `Chromium experimental builds <http://blog.tojicode.com/2014/07/bringing-vr-to-chrome.html>`_ and in the `Firefox nightly builds <https://nightly.mozilla.org/>`_.